jwyckoff/OUAC-training/README.md

-# Hello in Other Languages
+# Hello & Goodbye in Hello Other Languages

+## Hello in Other Languages

 ## Spanish
 ```